unrealwork/axibase-collector/jobs/aws.md

 Refer to [AWS documentation](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CW_Support_For_AWS.html) for a complete list of available metrics.

-The request is submitted to the specified endpoint using the GET method with `application/x-www-form-urlencoded` content type.
+The request is submitted to the specified endpoint using the GET method.
 The request includes additional AWS parameters (Version, X-Amz-Date) and is signed with [AWS Signature Version 4](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

 The AWS job includes multiple configurations to query metrics from different [regional endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#cw_region).
 The endpoints are queried sequentially within each job invocation.